 The programme will be delivered through a combination of lectures, workshops, seminars, master classes and critical debates.

-Attendance is typically daytime, approximately three hours per module, although some modules incorporate online units of study.
+The attendance is typically daytime, approximately three hours per week or six hours every other week, per module, however some modules incorporate additional online units of study.
+In addition we provide work shadowing and one-to-one coaching opportunities.

 How you'll be assessed